chishing96/chi-projects/README.md

 ### 1. Credit Card Management App (Proof of Concept App) (2019)

-##### Description: An application that monitors user's Train Company Credit Card usage and activities.
+##### Description: An application that monitors user's Credit Card usage and activities.

 ##### Responsible for code development using RxSwift and Unit Testing.